 Fidelity MSCI Energy ETF

 Past that, though, you're getting a similar flavor of exposure to XLE.
 This is a predominantly large-cap index mixed with mid-teens exposure to mid-cap stocks.
-You're also getting quite a bit of Exxon and Chevron, at 22% and 16%, respectively – less than XLE, sure, but still considerable overweights.
-Other holdings include the likes of ConocoPhillips (COP (opens in new tab), 8% weight), EOG Resources (EOG (opens in new tab), 4%) and Schlumberger (SLB (opens in new tab), 4%).
+You're also getting quite a bit of Exxon and Chevron, at 21% and 14%, respectively.
+Other holdings include the likes of ConocoPhillips (COP, 7% weight), EOG Resources (EOG, 3.8%) and SLB (SLB, 4.2%).

 Invesco S&P 500 Equal Weight Energy ETF